Joe Antonacci

-Joe Antonacci (ring announcer) (born August 9, 1960 in Ridgewood, New Jersey) is a noted boxing ring announcer and emcee famous for his televised boxing ring appearances in a tuxedo on ESPN's Friday Night Fights, NBC Sports Network, CBS Sports, Fox Sports, HBO, Showtime, and GoFightLive.TV.
+Joseph John Antonacci (August 9, 1960 – April 25, 2024) was an American boxing ring announcer and emcee famous for his televised boxing ring appearances in a tuxedo on ESPN's Friday Night Fights, NBC Sports Network, CBS Sports, Fox Sports, HBO, Showtime, and GoFightLive.TV.
+He was born in Ridgewood, New Jersey on August 9, 1960.

 Nicknamed 'Generous Joe', he donates all of his ring earnings to assist injured and retired amateur and professional boxers in need, to overcome their disabilities incurred as a result of bouts in the ring, and to amateur boxing organizations.
 Antonacci also serves as a ring announcer for mixed martial arts fights.

 Biography

 Career

-Antonacci has worked for all of the major promoters in boxing, including Bob Arum’s Top Rank, Oscar De La Hoya’s Golden Boy Promotions, Don King’s Don King Productions and North Jersey’s Main Events, headed by Kathy Duva.
+Antonacci had worked for all of the major promoters in boxing, including Bob Arum’s Top Rank, Oscar De La Hoya’s Golden Boy Promotions, Don King’s Don King Productions and North Jersey’s Main Events, headed by Kathy Duva.
 His adventures as a ring announcer have taken him from Madison Square Garden to Macau, China, where Antonacci announced the first ever professional fight card in that venue, from The Venetian Macao.
 In March 2012, Antonacci was elected as a member of the New Jersey Boxing Hall of Fame, headed by boxing historian Henry Hascup.
 Antonacci was also nominated in 2012 for a 'Good Guy Award' from the Boxing Writer's Association of America.

 Comedian and actor

-Antonacci is also an award-winning comedian based in Chicago who has played the top comedy clubs in Chicago and New York City.
+Antonacci was also an award-winning comedian based in Chicago who has played the top comedy clubs in Chicago and New York City.
 He was a finalist in The Clean Comedy Challenge in Pasadena, California.
 Joe’s brand of humor appeals to audiences of all ages.
 Joe has appeared in over a dozen television series, films and music videos.

 Personal life

-Antonacci is a graduate of William Paterson University with a B.A. degree in English.
+He was a graduate of William Paterson University with a B.A. degree in English.
 He resided with his wife Diane and two children in Ridgewood, New Jersey for many years before moving to Lombard, Illinois.